 We have regular reviews of progress with parents and students.
 Baseline data and outcomes will guide the review conversation and any gaps can be identified and planned for.

 We will assess each student’s current skills and levels of attainment on entry, which will build on previous settings and Key Stages, where appropriate.
-In 2020, we used Cognitive Abilities Tests (CATs) for Year 7 on entry.
+We use SATs results for our Year 7 on entry.

 Class teachers will make regular assessments of progress for all students and identify those whose progress: